anasFaleh/expenses-tracker/README.md

 ## 📌 Overview

 The **Expenses Management API** is a RESTful service built with **Node.js & Express** to help users track and manage their expenses efficiently.
 It provides endpoints to add, update, delete, and retrieve expense records.
-The API is documented using **Swagger** for easy testing and integration.

 ## 🚀 Features